 Tips: Make sure to hype it up!
 You can start a new card each week but do not have one card roll over beyond a week.
 Kids lose interest if they haven’t reached their goal after the first week.
 Let your child punch the hole.

 Download your printable Kindness Punch Cards HERE give each child a card and be prepared to be amazed!
+I also made one without the word “punch” on it because I have boys I quickly realized that was not a good word to have on our kindness cards.
+Go here —-> Sibling Kindness Card

 I encourage you not to skip the punch cards.
 It will be easy enough to just say this week we will focus on being kind to each other and then get a treat at the end of the week.
 But when you add the component of having your children punch a hole through the kindness card every time they do a random act of kindness it gives them something concrete to see their progress.
 Also it will encourage them and remind them they can actually be kind to each other.